Wishing Piece Raid RNG (CFW)

 2. Refer to the PKHeX Plugins Wiki for installing PKHeX with the required plugins.
 Do not leave the setup page until you have LiveHeX working properly.

-3. When launching PKHeX/PokeFinder you may get asked to install the relevant dependencies if you do not already have them installed.
+3. When launching PKHeX/PokeFinder you may be asked to install the relevant dependencies if you do not already have them installed.
 Download the installer when prompted and go through the setup instructions until complete.
+These programs should be functional before you move on to the next step.

 Important - If ldn_mitm is not available or there is no working release, you will have to connect to Y-Comm or enable LAN mode for Wi-Fi connectivity in LiveHeX.
 You can enable LAN mode by going to the settings in SWSH and pressing L + R + L-Stick (Booting LAN, LAN enabled).
 You will not have a 420000000010 folder in the atmosphere/contents directory since the outdated sys-module will crash Atmosphère.